 At major diocesan sporting events a teacher will be employed as a sport supervisor to monitor and supervise both student and adult behaviour outside competition areas.
 The sport supervisor will also be responsible for venue risk assessment and work closely with the carnival convener and executive officer of the Diocesan Sports Council.

-SCHOOL AFFILIATION FEES
+SCHOOL AFFILIATION FEES AND SPORT COSTS

-There is a levy of $10.00 per student for Wollongong Diocesan events in the swimming, cross country and athletics carnivals.
+There is a levy of $12.00 per student for Wollongong Diocesan events in swimming, cross country and athletics carnivals.
 These costs contribute to venue hire, equipment hire, ribbons, trophies, first aid, officials, convener relief and administration.
 Schools will be invoiced for activities they participate in at the end of each school term.
 Schools and team managers will not be required to bring money to carnivals.
 All school levies paid to the Catholic Education Office are GST free as indicated on the invoice sent to schools.

 Team Sports incur the following entry costs: